dftbplus/skpar/docs/source/reference.objectives.rst

 the simple :code:`get_model_data` task is used, and the query label is ``yval``.

-Other tasks yield a fixed number of items -- examples are the get-tasks provided by the ``dftbutils`` package.
+Other tasks yield a fixed set of items -- examples are the get-tasks provided by the ``dftbutils`` package.
 Please, consult their documentation to know which items are available as query-labels: :ref:`get-functions`.